6 Stretches to Aid in Scoliosis Recovery

 •FROM BIRTH OR HEREDITARY?

-People can be diagnosed with one of three different types of curvatures.
-Yes, a genetic malformation at birth can cause you to have it, and this type is called congenital.
-In these cases, the healthcare professionals see the spinal abnormalities and can make an early diagnosis.
+Individuals may be diagnosed with one of three distinct types of spinal curvatures.
+A genetic malformation present at birth can lead to a type known as congenital curvature.
+In such instances, healthcare professionals can observe spinal abnormalities and provide an early diagnosis.

 Although your spine does have a natural curve, one of the tell-tell signs of scoliosis is an unnatural spinal curvature.
 It puts the entire body out of line and can make everyday activities difficult or painful.
 Here are some other signs and symptoms to look for.